jeiglsperger/Master-Thesis/README.md

     *Dataframe and .txt-file*
     > Fake data in a Dataframe and performance measures.
+3. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`
+4. Return to step 2.

 ## Contribution

 All codes in this repository were written by myself with exeption of the following scripts which were written by the authors of corresponing paper:

+### DataIngestSchachtschneider

+The scripts are based on scripts of @FlorianHaslbeck

 ### DGW

 `augmentation.py`
 `helper.py`

-### DataIngestSchachtschneider

-The scripts are based on scripts of @FlorianHaslbeck

 ## Citation
 **DGW**: Iwana, Brian Kenji; Uchida, Seiichi (2020): Time Series Data Augmentation for Neural Networks by Time Warping with a Discriminative Teacher.
 Available online at http://arxiv.org/pdf/2004.08780v1.